 These Potato and Omelet Breakfast Bites can be made ahead and frozen for Christmas morning (and for work-day and school-day mornings too).
 I love the creative Tatertot crusts – Ella Claire Inspired

-Ok, so apparently Maple Caramel Bacon “Crack” is out-of-this-world-delicious, and highly addictive (hence the “crack” bit in the name).
-4 ingredients, and while it’s best served the day it’s made, it can be stored in an airtight container and served the next day. – Domestic Rebel
+Maple Caramel Bacon “Crack” is out-of-this-world-delicious, and highly addictive.
+It’s just 4 ingredients.
+While it’s best served the day it’s made, it can be stored in an airtight container and served the next day. – Domestic Rebel

 French Toast Christmas Trees will delight your little ones too, especially if you put them in charge of decorating their own. – Childhood 101

 This Overnight Eggnog French Toast Cassarole is a cinch to prepare.
 Just throw it together the night before, and pop in the oven on Christmas morning.
 And don’t be afraid of the “eggnog” bit!
 Apparently even non-eggnog-lovers love this dish! – Five Heart Home

 Impress your family and guests with this gorgeous AND delicious Fruit Pizza.
 Soft, chewy, sugar-cookie crust and cream-cheesy, fruity goodness on top.
 Mmmm… it’s like dessert for breakfast! – Pinch of Yum

 Make-Ahead Breakfast Burritos look fancy, but they’re totally easy to make.
 Bonus: they can be prepared ahead of time and frozen until Christmas morning. – Ella Claire

 Prep the night before, and let the crock-pot do the work overnight so breakfast is ready and waiting on Christmas morning.
 This slow-cooker breakfast casserole frees up the oven for you to prepare the rest of your Christmas breakfast with ease. – Spend With Pennies